-In 1974, now under the leadership of Mr. McGahey’s son-in-law, W.L.
-“Bill” Jones, the business built a new larger modern plant on the highway.
+In 1974, under the leadership of Mr. McGahey’s son-in-law, W.L.
+“Bill” Jones, the company built a larger modern plant on the highway.
 Columbus Marble Works was known for their skilled craftsmen and ability to create beautiful monuments from marble and granite.
 The new plant allowed for many efficiencies and increased production.

 Fred A. Jones, succeeded his father as the next President of Columbus Marble Works.
 Fred believed in modernization and the plant continued to add the latest in tooling and machinery.
 Fred's vision positioned us to be more efficient and increased our ability to build intricate and complex monuments.
 With knowledge and enhanced equipment, we began to create more custom architectural elements, such as signage, mouldings, and pieces for both residential and commercial construction.